sebastian-quintero/expense-tracker/README.md

 The server is enabled to interact with [Twilio's WhatsApp API](https://www.twilio.com/docs/whatsapp/tutorial/requesting-access-to-whatsapp).
-It can record expenses and submit an expense report using the designated endpoint.
+It provides a webhook which Twilio can `POST` to, so that it may either record an expense or create a report.

 When standing up the server locally, please visit `localhost:8000/docs` to read the docs.